BloodMoonDS/SuperOres-1.16.5-and-more/readme.md

 # Super Ores Mod (1.16.5) And more

-Super Ores Is A Mod That Adds Lots of thing such as ores And some other mobs and fluids And lots of things more.
+Super Ores Is A Mod That Adds Lots of things such as ores And some other mobs and fluids And lots of things more.

 Things that this mod adds.